Binod Kanungo

 Binod Kanungo (1912–1990) was an Odia author, freedom fighter, Gandhian, educator, social reformer and compiler of the Gyana Mandala, which is the greatest encyclopaedia in the Odia language.
 He also won the Odisha Sahitya Akademi Award for his travelogue Runa Parishodha (1983).
 He was also a veteran freedom fighter and notable educationist.
 He was awarded with India's fourth highest civilian honour "Padmashree".
 He died on 22 June 1990.

 Early life and education

-Kanungo was born on 6 June 1912 at village Mallipur (Kishannagar) in Cuttack district of Bihar and Orissa Province, British India.
+Kanungo was born on 6 June 1912 in a Karan family at village Mallipur (Kishannagar) in Cuttack district of Bihar and Orissa Province, British India.
 He was the only son of Keshub Chandra Kanungo and Peera Dei.
 He had his primary education at village Naganpur and secondary school education at the famous Ranihat Highschool, Cuttack, of which he was the first ever student.
 Later he got a scholarship to study at Ravenshaw Collegiate School.
 However, in 1930, when he was in Class-X, Mahatma Gandhi's call inspired him to leave his studies and join the Indian Freedom Movement.